-NLV Financial Corporation ("NLVF") through its subsidiaries (collectively, the "Company", "we", "our") offers life insurance policies, annuity contracts, and investment products and services.
-The Company's primary insurance subsidiaries are National Life Insurance Company ("NLIC"), a Vermont-domiciled life insurer, and Life Insurance Company of the Southwest ("LSW"), a Texas-domiciled life insurer.
+NLV Financial Corporation ("NLVF") through its subsidiaries (collectively, the "Company", "we", "our") offer a broad range of life insurance and annuity products through its insurance operations, which include National Life Insurance Company ("NLIC"), a Vermont-domiciled life insurer, and Life Insurance Company of the Southwest ("LSW"), a Texas-domiciled life insurer.
 Together with their affiliates, NLIC and LSW operate as a unified organization under the trade name of National Life Group.